pubtransit/pubtransit/doc/backend-architecture.md

 ## Inner feed file tree

 Every tile is a group of stops enclosed inside the same rectangle.
 Because they are produced as leafs of a KD-Tree there are any intersection between tiles.
-This avoid data replication.
+This avoids data replication.

-The internal content of a tile is stored inside a file tree like below.
+The internal content of a rectangular tile is stored inside a file tree like below.

 ```
 feed/
   <feed-group-name>/            # a name of feed group
     <feed-name>/                # a name of feed
-      <tile-name>/    # The name of a tile is obtained by the integer value of its
+      <tile-name>/              # The name of a tile is obtained by the integer
+                                # value of
-                      # integer index
+                                # its integer index

-        stops/
+        stops/                  # stops column array table
-          empty.gz    # array of integers used to specify if a stop is
+          empty.gz              # array of integers used to specify if a stop
-                      # connected to any trip
+                                # is connected to any trip
           lat.gz                # array of floats specifying stops latitude
           lon.gz                # array of floats specifying stops longitude
           name.gz               # the name of a stop

+        stop_times/             # stops times column array table
+          departure_minutes.gz  # daily departure times in minutes from
+                                # midnight at a given stop
+          stop_id.gz            # integer identifier of the stop in the same
+                                # tile
+          trip_id.gz            # integer identifier of the trip in the same
+                                # GTFS Zip file
 ```

 ## KD-Tree node object

-The [KD-Tree](https://en.wikipedia.org/wiki/K-d_tree) nodes are JSON like objects cotaining following fields:
+The [KD-Tree](https://en.wikipedia.org/wiki/K-d_tree) nodes are JSON like objects containing following fields:
-- col: {"lat"|"lon"} string value specifying if the split axis is along latitude or longitude
+- col: {"lat"|"lon"} string value specifying whenever the split is along latitude or longitude axis
 - min: floating point value specifying the minimum longitude or latitude
-- mid: floating point value specifying the split axis longitude or latitude
+- mid: floating point value specifying the split longitude or latitude axis
-- max: floating point value specifying the maximum axis longitude or latitude
+- max: floating point value specifying the maximum longitude or latitude
 - left: KD-Tree child node object
 - right: KD-Tree child node object
 - leaf: an integer value that identifying a tile.